What Is Toad Venom?

-Psilocybin, the psychedelic ingredient in “magic mushrooms”, has been found to produce anti-anxiety and anti-depression effects.
-However, the trip from mushrooms typically lasts 4 to 6 hours, making it a very time-consuming process, especially if preformed in a clinical setting.
-Because the trip from toad venom only lasts up to an hour, users could potentially have the same experience in less time and in a controlled setting.
+Psilocybin, the Psychedelic ingredient in “Magic Mushrooms”, has been found to produce anti-anxiety and anti-depression effects.
+However, the trip from Magic Mushrooms typically lasts 4 to 6 hours, making it a very time-consuming process, especially if preformed in a clinical setting.
+Because the trip from Toad Venom only lasts up to an hour, users could potentially have the same experience in less time and in a controlled setting.
 It can be difficult to study these topics involving illegal drugs due to resources and funding, but some scientists believe there is potential for helping people with depression and anxiety.
 Others believe the danger outweighs the possible benefits.

-There is always a risk consuming any drug, regardless of whether it is produced naturally or in a lab.
-After smoking toad venom, the user will be unable to move or be aware or their surroundings.
+There is always a risk in consuming any drug, regardless of whether it is produced naturally or in a lab.
+After smoking Toad Venom, the user will be unable to move and lack awareness of their surroundings.
 Some people who take this drug at a party put themselves at risk of being taken advantage of.
 Alan K. Davis of the Psychedelic Research Unit at John Hopkins University in Baltimore said, “It’s such an intense experience that, in most cases, doing it at a party isn’t safe.
 It’s not a recreational drug.
 If people get dosed too high, they can ‘white out’ and disassociate from their mind and body.”
 Davis also says some people can experience anxiety for days afterwards, and some end up going to the emergency room.

-There are conflicting opinions on whether hallucinogens, like toad venom, are addictive.
-Common hallucinogens include LSD, magic mushrooms, Mescaline, DMT, and 251-NBOMe.
+There are conflicting opinions on whether Hallucinogens, like Toad Venom, are addictive.
+Common Hallucinogens include LSD, Magic Mushrooms, Mescaline, DMT, and 251-NBOMe.
 These drugs affect the brain by disrupting communication between brain chemical systems and the spinal cord.
 This impacts mood, sensory perception, body temperature, sexual behavior, sleep, hunger, and intestinal muscle control.
-Many people will see, hear, and feel things that are not actually there, and they may also experience nausea, increased heart rate, and changes in feelings, sensory experiences, and the sense of time.
+Many people will see, hear, and feel things that are not actually there, and they may also experience nausea, increased heart rate, and changes in feelings, sensory experiences, and their sense of time.

-Using hallucinogens can cause panic, excessive sweating, dry mouth, sleep problems, and psychosis.
+Using Hallucinogens can cause panic, excessive sweating, dry mouth, sleep problems, and psychosis.
 In some cases, users suffer from persistent psychosis, which is continued mental problems having to do with disorganized thinking, paranoia, and visual disturbances.
-There is evidence that some hallucinogens like LSD and PCP are addictive, with repeated users building a tolerance to the drug and needing to take more to get the same effect.
-Some users have stated that they are only happy when using psychedelics, and they have negative feelings during periods where they are not using the drug.
+There is evidence that some Hallucinogens like LSD and PCP are addictive, with regular users building a tolerance to the drug and needing to take more to get the same effect.
+Some users have stated that they are only happy when using Psychedelics, and they have negative feelings during periods where they are not using the drug.
 This leads to an unhealthy need for drugs, and can be considered an addiction.